wpyoga/merge-shell/README.md

 - https://github.com/wpyoga/dehydrated

   `dehydrated` generates help text by grepping the original script.
 Unfortunately, the information is buried inside the sub-scripts.
 With our current method of splitting the main script, `dehydrated-split` cannot display the help text properly.
+The merged script can display the help text properly.

 ## Overview